-In the previous blog post titled Mastering Portfolio Management: Understanding the 7 Interdependent Elements, we explored the complexities of portfolio management and highlighted the importance of understanding the interconnectivity and influence of different components of the portfolio management process.
+In our guide on the elements of portfolio management, we explore the complexities of portfolio management and highlighted the importance of understanding the interconnectivity and influence of different components of the portfolio management process.
 Those components include decision objects, decision domains, decision menu, time, structure, humans, and rules.

 This blog post delves deeper into the concept of domains in portfolio management and their critical role in investment organization and management.
 The three domains, namely market, demand, and production, represent distinct decision rooms with different stakeholders and challenges.
 The focus should be on answering fundamental questions, improving the investment process, and achieving agility.
 The model presented emphasizes a multidimensional and dynamic approach to portfolio management that challenges traditional linear approaches and encourages portfolio managers to rethink their portfolio management frameworks.

 In portfolio management, the market, demand, and production domains play a critical role in the investment process.
 The market domain includes competition, partners, and customers, while the demand domain comprises business and investment opportunities.
 The production domain encompasses investments, funds, and resources.

 These domains represent three distinct decision rooms, each requiring a different set of decisions to optimize portfolio management.
 However, difficulties arise both within and between the decision rooms.
 Between the rooms, one of the main difficulties is that each room has different stakeholders.
 Business owners are in the market room, while those responsible for development and production are in the production room.
 The demand room is the most critical, with business owners, portfolios, project managers, and production personnel working together.